Hezekiah Joslyn

-Hezekiah Joslyn (1797 – October 30, 1865) was an American physician and abolitionist.
+Hezekiah Joslyn (1797 – October 30, 1865) was an American medical doctor and abolitionist.

 Joslyn homesteaded at what is today (2020) 8560 Brewerton Rd. in Cicero, New York.
 The homestead is now considered a potential archaeological site.
 He was an Onondaga County, New York, doctor after 1823 and in 1865 an officer in the county medical society.

 Joslyn was a founding member of the Liberty Party, an early advocate of abolitionism founded in the 1840s.
 His daughter Matilda Joslyn Gage was a suffragist as well as a prominent abolitionist.
 Their home in Fayetteville, New York, where Hezekiah died, was a station on the Underground Railroad.
 His tombstone near his former home in Cicero reads "AN EARLY ABOLITIONIST".

 Hezekiah's daughter Matilda was mother-in-law of L. Frank Baum, author of The Wonderful Wizard of Oz.